 Blend in a small bowl and gently stir into banana mixture.
 Add 1 cup chopped walnuts or pecans if you like.

-Pour batter into 2 greased loaf pans, or one large baking pan.
+Pour batter into 2 greased loaf pans, or one larger baking pan (shown above).
 Bake at 350 for 35 minutes.
 If the middle of the bread is still very liquidy bake a little longer.

 My notes say, Ali loves this – he ate one whole loaf himself !- 2-16-01 (He was 13.)